Health and Wellbeing

 Working with the class teacher, the ELSA undertakes a planned intervention to help a child.
 ELSA sessions might be used for:

 - self esteem

 - friendship skills

 - loss and bereavement

 - bullying issues

 Children are referred to the ELSA by class teachers following discussions with the child and parents.
 Time is then allocated where it seems most appropriate.
-Mrs Wingrove works with individuals and small groups in our library in a dedicated space for ELSA support.
+Mrs Wingrove and Mrs Honan work with individuals and small groups in our library in a dedicated space for ELSA support.